Table of Contents

-- Drinking more than intended: Drinking in risky situations, such as driving, or drinking in the morning to stave off withdrawal symptoms.
+- Drinking more than intended: Drinking in risky situations, such as while driving or drinking first thing in the morning to stave off withdrawal symptoms

-- Continuing to drink despite problems: Relationship troubles, such as arguments with a spouse or trouble at work.
+- Continuing to drink despite consequences: Relationship troubles, arguments with a family member, trouble at work, etc.

 The exact cause of alcohol use disorder is not known.
-Several factors play a role in the development of this disorder, including:
+Several factors play a role in the development of this substance use disorder, including:

 - Genetics – People with an alcoholic family member are more likely to become alcoholics.

-- Environment – People who are around heavy drinkers or people who live in places where alcohol is easily available may be more likely to develop an addiction.
+- Environment – People who are around heavy drinkers or people who live in places where alcohol is easily available may be more likely to develop a substance use disorder.